Sunday, August 31, 2008

 Day 2.
 The Art of Ordinary Things

-Or the collection of pretty seashells you spent so much time searching for during your ocean holiday?
-What about the picture hanging over your computer?
 How quickly we get accustomed to those things we see all the time.
 Our eyes glaze over and we don't even notice what we once considered a treasure.
-(Maybe that's why we love to bring out our holiday decorations; it gives us a chance to enjoy something different for awhile.)
+Perhaps that's why we love to bring out our holiday decorations; it gives us a chance to enjoy something different for awhile.

-.
+We don't always need brand new things to make our homes sparkle again.
 We can get a new look without breaking the bank.
 How?
 By simply giving our things a new home.

 It's taking your old things, the stuff you have right now, and finding new ways to display them.
-The art of turning ordinary back into special--a little like spinning straw into gold--can add simple beauty to our every day lives.
+The art of turning ordinary back into special -- a little like spinning straw into gold -- can add simple beauty to our every day lives.

 Look for new ways you can make your home beautiful today.